 The "FIA-Optical" (Future Imagery Architecture - Optical) satellites were the optical component of the FIA system.
 They were to be the successors of the KH-11 Crystal reconnaissance satellites.
 No details have been published.
+The Byeman code name is not known.

-The development contract for the Future Imagery Architecture program, consisting of an optical (FIA-O) and a radar (FIA-R) component, was awarded to Boeing in 1999.
+The development contract for the Future Imagery Architecture program, consisting of an optical (FIA-O) and a radar (FIA-R, Topaz) component, was awarded to Boeing in 1999.
 The electro-optical satellites should feature optics, that could take wide-angle images, showing large areas on the ground, as well as tightly focused, detailed pictures of small objects.
 The during development troubles with the too complex optical system and substandard components arose.
 A torrent of defective parts, like gyroscopes and electric cables, repeatedly stalled work.
 After running into massive cost overruns and delays of the delivery date of the FIA-O component, in September 2005 the contract for the electro-optical satellites was cancelled and shifted to Lockheed Martin, which was to reopen the KH-11 Crystal production and build an updated model of its old photo satellite.
 The FIA-Radar satellite program remained at Boeing.

 Note: The NROL designations refer to the launch, not to the payload.